makinacorpus/php-cron/README.md

 Simply put, it takes a task list, test each task schedule against current date, and run it when it matches.

+State is per default kept in memory during runtime, then discarded.
+Future implementations will allow you to store it within PDO and maybe other backends.

+State when persisted allows the user to change task schedule without changing the code.
+Schedule is always stored as a raw string which allows alternative implementations to exist.

-Task schedule is a standard POSIX cron schedule string, except that it only accepts single digit units.
-It's more than enough for our use case at the time, but it will later be extended to a more complete implementation.
+Default schedule implementation accepts incomplete POSIX cron expression but only with single digit values.
+An alternative implementation can use `dragonmantank/cron-expression` for a more complete POSIX cron expression.

-State store knows nothing about schedule, and store it as a simple string, which makes the schedule instance pluggable and replaceable, which means that it's possible for users to plug `dragonmantank/cron-expression` instead for example.

-Per default, state is in memory, which means that nothing gets really stored, in a near future, mutiple state store implementations will be provided.

-State store also stores the task schedule, which allow users to reconfigure it without changing the code.
-Tasks can also be enabled or disabled.

 # Roadmap

  - [ ] `makinacorpus/goat-query` state store implementation,
  - [ ] `PDO` state store implementation,
- - [ ] unit test Symfony integration,
+ - [x] unit test Symfony integration,
  - [ ] logging using `psr/log` everything everywhere,
  - [x] add scheduler implementation using `dragonmantank/cron-expression`,
  - [ ] cron task list and detailed information restitution command,